-In 2011, after a series of poor administrative decisions came to light, TWIA was placed under administrative oversight by the state department of insurance and its management was replaced.
+In 2008, TWIA funds were depleted after paying an estimated \$3 billion in losses resulting from Hurricanes Ike and Dolly.
+Concerns over claims handling led to TWIA being placed under administrative oversight by the state department of insurance in 2011 and its management was replaced.
 The state's insurance commissioner determined that TWIA's structure was unsustainable.

 Reform legislation (HB 3) was passed in a special legislative session in 2011.
 HB 3 allows TWIA to issue pre-event bonds only once a year, improves its administrative operations and claims-paying processes, and places limits on lawsuits against TWIA.
-However, insurers say the bond program has proved to be unmarketable.